 However, the recipe calls for celery seed which gives just the right amount of celery flavor without its abysmal presence in every bite, in my opinion.

 The recipe also calls for fully cooked andouille chicken sausage.
 Using this and omitting chicken reduces the cook time since you can just throw the sausage in with the veggies.
+I used the andouille chicken sausage I used for my Instant Pot Red Beans and Cauliflower Rice, but Target’s Good & Gather has a similar option.

 If you wanted to add chicken or use a different sausage, simply cook it before the veggies.